rua-js/rua-core/README.md

-# RUA CORE
+# Rua Core
-Rua Core provides easier way to manage Rua Adaptors, and expose them in a single global variable for use.
+Rua Core provides several packages

+## Check List
+- [ ] Packager: Register and manage your Rua.js packages

-## What is Rua
+## What is Rua ?
-Rua.js series' goal is to wrap lots of great React.js libraries, to make them easier to use.
+Rua.js is an elegant way to write your code and wraps lots of great React.js libraries, makes them easier to use.

-You can simply treat it as an adaptor.
+You can simply consider Rua.js as React library.

 ## Philosophy of Rua
-No matter what method we use to make great libraries even greater,

-We do not change the original usage of libraries, we enhance it.

-Normally, We develop Rua.js for reasons like:

-1. We want to write less code in our development
-2. We want to access some methods or variables that is not accessible from original library
-3. We want to enhance the libraries for our own reason, but there is not api for it

-We do not fork or copy the source code, we use a destructive or non-destructive Adaptor to achieve this.
+1. Less is more
+2. Write once, Share everywhere